NATIONAL END-OF-LIFE DOULA ALLIANCE (NEDA)

 Picture

 Kim Adams is responsible for managing our membership platform and directories.
 Kim served two years on the NEDA board after many years of experience in the death/dying field, having begun in the early 1990's as a case manager, and housing and legislative advocate for people with HIV/AIDS.
 She served on the National Home Funeral Alliance (NHFA) Board of Directors as Secretary and Events Coordinator, is a certified, professional End of Life Coach, Home Funeral Guide, and hospice volunteer.
-Kim is currently on the Board of the Omega Home Network, a non-profit national membership organization that promotes the development and expansion of community homes for dying people,.and she is the former President of the Board of Directors for The Lily House, a community end of life home in Wellfleet, Massachusetts.
+Kim is currently on the Board President of the Omega Home Network, a non-profit national membership organization that promotes the development and expansion of community homes for dying people,.and she is the former President of the Board for The Lily House, an Omega home in Wellfleet, Massachusetts.

 Picture